nzncngz/infra-bootcamp/Task2/README.md

 ```

 The second disk must be manually added via virtual box on 3 vm with centos OS.
 We will create volume groups on the physical disk and  will create 8 logical volumes of 640MB each and mount the file system on it.
+Minio server are running same as Distributed Mode.
 ``` bat
 $ ansible-playbook  playbooks/30_logical_volume_management.yml
 ```